 This is a paid post in partnership with Bostik.
 I was also provided with the leather adhesive that I used to make these coasters by Bostik.
-This post also included affiliate links.
-If you click through any of these links and make a purchase then Sum of their Stories will receive a small commission.
-The cost to you is the same.

 Here’s a fun an easy gift your can make in an hour or so.
 Geometric leather coasters, great as a Christmas gift for that person who has everything, as housewarming present or perfect as for a 3rd wedding anniversary when the traditional gift is leather.